revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 print(calls)
   ```

-if run this program, the output will be:
+If this program is executed, the output will be:
 Traceback (most recent call last):
   File "C:/test1.py", line 4, in <module>
     print(Calls)